akliek/42HN_fract_lol/README.md

 git clone <repository url>
 ```
 # Installation:
 After creating repository go to created folder and run following command:
 ```
 make
 ```
-Note: Without bonus it will still work, but you will have worse version.

 # Run:

-Then open a terminal in current folder and run ont of the following commands:
+Then open a terminal in current folder and run one of the following commands:
 ```
 ./fractol Mandelbrot
 ```